Skip to main content

 • Completed steps are restored, not re-executed.
 Their outputs feed downstream {{ steps.X.output }} templates exactly as if the process had never died.

 • The in-flight step re-executes from scratch — at-least-once semantics.
-For an agent_run step this means the agent call is re-issued (and re-billed); http/code steps with external side effects may fire twice.
+For an agent_run step this means the agent call is re-issued (and re-billed); http/code/script steps with external side effects may fire twice.
 Design steps to be idempotent where that matters.

 • Runs parked on a wait approval step re-attach to the original waitpoint token.
 No duplicate approval card is created; the pending inbox item stays answerable across the restart, and approving it resumes the run.